OS-SPRING23/final-project-21k3375-sanjana/README.md

 It is made sure that the flavors are added according to the counter numbers and it is done through using semaphores.
 All the counters are aligned through semaphores; i.e.: one counter signals the semaphore of the next counter.
 This way, the threads always execute in a single sequence.
 Regarding the customer request, we will ask the customer on run-time about how many counters they want to visit.
 From counters 3-13, the ice cream will get filled accordingly for each customer.

+IMPLEMENTATION:
+ The program will be implemented using the C programming language.
+The program will use POSIX threads and semaphores to manage the synchronization between the threads.
+The program will run on a Linux operating system.
+The program will use the pthread_create() function to create the required number of ice cream counter threads and customer threads.
+Each ice cream counter thread will initialize a semaphore for each flavor it manages using the sem_init() function.
+CONCEPTS USED:
+⦁	Inter-Process Communication (Shared –memory)
+⦁	Semaphores
+⦁	Threads using the Pthread library
+⦁	System call using kernel

+SUGGESTED IMPROVEMENTS:
+This project can be altered specifically to make it more user-friendly.
+We can add more functionalities such as keeping the count of the total allowed customers at each counter and in the ice cream factory.
+If the number exceeds then the program would use sem_wait(&semaphore) until the place become available.

+CONCLUSION:
+The Ice cream factory operating systems project demonstrates the use of synchronization techniques to manage shared resources in a concurrent environment.
+The use of semaphores and threads allows for the efficient management of multiple ice cream counters and customers in the factory.
+The program can be further improved by implementing additional features, such as a user interface and statistics tracking.